johnwmillr/LyricsGenius/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. macOS, Windows, etc.]

 **Additional context**
-*Add any other context about the problem here*
+Add any other context about the problem here.